Postcard: Yellowstone National Park 11/17/2020

 Bringing it back to... me

-My project Backseat Cities is a memoir.
+My project Backseat Cities is a travelogue.
 The first volume is the story of my travels through four mid-tier American cities:

 - Rochester, New York

 - Boise, Idaho

 While the content is a memoir, the premise is service-oriented: the exploration of cities semi-ignored relative to the large destinations like New York, or small towns like Carmel.
 I talk about restaurants and give brief reviews.
 I walk through museums and other attractions and describe what I see and what happens to me.

 I also wrestle with my expectations as a traveler.
 I acknowledge as honestly as possible what I look at when I visit a place.
 And I consider what it is to visit these cities as a middle-aged white man traveling by himself.
 The results occasionally surprised me.

 A reader challenged me on the chapters I sent her.
 She said I was "between genres."
 I understand and, viewed from a certain perspective, I agree with her.

 Having said that: